 - 1. In the Server Information dialog box, enter the requested information for each of the following: - Server Name: Enter a name for the server (for example, Library ERL Server).
 The name is displayed in the SPIRS login prompt when clients connect to the server. - Server ID: Enter the server identifier specified on your ERL Server Registration card.
 When you enter your server ID, do not type SP\$.
 Your server ID is the number that appears after the SP\$ on a license sheet.
-The server ID on the database license sheet must match the server ID you enter when installing the ERL software. - Organization: Enter the name of your organization.
+The server ID on the database license sheet must match the server ID you enter when installing the ERL Server software. - Organization: Enter the name of your organization.
 All ERL servers in your organization will share this name. - Organization ID: Enter an organization ID.
 All ERL servers in your organization will share this ID.

 - Site Name: Enter a name for the site (for example, Central Library).
 All ERL servers at your site will share this name. - Site ID: Enter a Site ID (for example, library).
 All ERL servers at your site will share this ID. - Maximum Logins: Enter the maximum number of simultaneous user logins you want to allow, based on the virtual memory capacity (the paging size) of your machine.
-Refer to "Checking your system requirements" on page 2-10 for details.
+Refer to "Checking your system requirements" on page 2-4 for details.
 If you see a message asking for more memory during installation, stop the installation, adjust the paging size, and resume the installation.
-See also "Note on Maximum Logins" on page 2-27. - Inactivity Timeout: Enter the time limit for client inactivity.
+(The number of users is not the same as the number of users specified in your license.)
+See also "Note on Maximum Logins" on page 2-23. - Inactivity Timeout: Enter the time limit for client inactivity.
 The server will disconnect any inactive client after the specified time limit.
 The default is 30 minutes.